Colorado’s Best Spring Hikes for Wildflowers

 3. Gothic Mountain in Crested Butte

-This is one of my favorite spring/early summer hikes in Colorado.
-It is challenging and rises 12, 631 feet, the trail is relatively long with several false summits but absolutely rewarding.
+This is one of my favorite spring and early summer hikes in Colorado.
+It is challenging and rises 12,631 feet.
+The trail is relatively long with several false summits but absolutely rewarding.
 The hike starts on the famed 403 trail (a popular mountain biking trail), meandering through meadows filled with wildflowers before it enters the forest.
-Flower lovers will love the glacier lilies, bluebonnets and other colorful wildflowers.
-As you ascend through the woods you will come up to a narrow ridgeline with soaring views of the Maroon Bells and surrounding mountain ranges.
+Flower lovers will love the glacier lilies, bluebonnets, and other colorful wildflowers.
+As you ascend through the woods, you will come up to a narrow ridgeline with soaring views of the Maroon Bells and surrounding mountain ranges.
 See more in this video on hiking Gothic Mountain.
 If you’re visiting Crested Butte for a few days, you also won’t want to miss staying right on the mountain at the Crested Butte House.

 • Length: 7.5 miles